jjvaz25/ga-projects/unit1/project1-ClintonP/readme.md

 3.  ### **"rockpaperscissors (choice)"**

-    Rock, paper, scissors is Clintbot's game of choice, and who doesn't love a game of chance?
-Make your decisions and 3, 2, 1, throw your choice out there!
+    Rock, paper, scissors is Clintbot's game of choice.
+Who doesn't love a game of chance?
+Decide on your play then 3, 2, 1, throw your choice out there!
 Clintbot will be sure to tell you who won.

     #### Example: